 I have a relatively new soft spot for Mexican Chocolate.
 I first tried it back in 2013 when I was interning with America’s Test Kitchen.
 The folks I was living with in Boston had a round-about connection with the founder of Taza Mexican Chocolate; one bite and I never turned back.

 Mexican chocolate has a delightful grittiness that’s hard to explain unless you’ve had it, so don’t let my lack-for-a-better-word turn you away.
-It’s deep, full-bodied, and often comes in a variety of flavors; vanilla, chile, cinnamon, coffee, etc. I love it as a treat or mix it into cookies, granola bars, ice cream or as the base for homemade Mexican hot chocolate, mole, or chopped up and sprinkled over ice cream.
+It’s deep, full-bodied, and often comes in a variety of flavors; vanilla, chile, cinnamon, coffee, etc. Enjoy it as a treat or mix it into cookies, granola bars, ice cream or as the base for homemade Mexican hot chocolate.